 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Transparity's score of 26 is higher than 51% of the industry.
+Transparity's score of 26 is lower than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Transparity reported total carbon emissions of approximately 1,372,590 kg CO2e.
-This figure includes Scope 1 emissions of about 310 kg CO2e, primarily from fugitive emissions, and Scope 2 emissions of approximately 4,290 kg CO2e, all from purchased electricity.
-The majority of their emissions, about 1,368,990 kg CO2e, fall under Scope 3, which includes significant contributions from purchased goods and services (about 1,077,820 kg CO2e), employee commuting (approximately 169,580 kg CO2e), and business travel (about 4,620 kg CO2e).
-Comparatively, in 2021, Transparity's total emissions were significantly lower at approximately 29,300 kg CO2e, with Scope 1 emissions of about 4,500 kg CO2e and Scope 2 emissions of approximately 6,900 kg CO2e.
-The Scope 3 emissions for that year were around 17,900 kg CO2e, primarily from employee commuting.
-Despite the substantial emissions reported, Transparity has not set specific reduction targets or climate pledges, nor do they appear to have cascaded data from a parent organisation.
-Their emissions data is independently reported, reflecting their commitment to transparency in environmental impact.
+In 2023, Transparity Solutions Limited reported total carbon emissions of approximately 1,372,590 kg CO2e.
+This figure includes emissions across all three scopes: Scope 1 emissions were about 310 kg CO2e, primarily from fugitive emissions; Scope 2 emissions totalled approximately 4,290 kg CO2e, all from purchased electricity; and Scope 3 emissions accounted for the majority at around 1,368,990 kg CO2e, with significant contributions from purchased goods and services (about 1,077,820 kg CO2e) and employee commuting (approximately 169,580 kg CO2e).
+In comparison, the 2021 emissions data indicated a total of about 29,300 kg CO2e, with Scope 1 emissions at approximately 4,500 kg CO2e and Scope 2 emissions at around 6,900 kg CO2e.
+Scope 3 emissions in 2021 were primarily driven by employee commuting, which accounted for about 17,900 kg CO2e.
+Despite the substantial emissions reported, Transparity has not set specific reduction targets or initiatives as part of their climate commitments.
+There are no documented SBTi (Science Based Targets initiative) reduction targets or other climate pledges currently in place.
+The absence of reduction initiatives suggests a need for further development in their sustainability strategy.
+Transparity's emissions data is not cascaded from any parent organisation, indicating that these figures are independently reported.
+The company is headquartered in the US and is actively working towards understanding and managing its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents